t-w/ADFlib/README.md

 ### Misc.

 #### Using native devices with command-line programs
-In the version 0.10.0, the only programs that has enabled support for native devices are `adfinfo` and `unadf` (both are using the ADF devices in read-only mode).
+In the version 0.10.0, only a few programs have the support for native devices enabled: `adfls`, `adfinfo` and `unadf` (all are using the ADF devices in read-only mode).

 So far, native devices are supported on 2 operating systems: Windows and Linux.
-Native devices are distinguished from regular dump files by special naming convensions, which, depending on the operating system, are as follows:
+Native devices are distinguished from regular dump files by special naming conventions, which, depending on the operating system, are as follows:
 - on Linux - any file specified as `/dev/....` (so any Linux device file) is opened as a native device
 - on Windows - device name specified as `|Hx`, where '`x`' is the numerical id of the physical disk (equivalent of Windows pathname: `\\.\PhysicalDiskX`). is opened as a native device.
-Note that "`|`" is a special character for system pipe (sending data to another process), so the device name must be given within "" (double quotes).
+Note that "`|`" is a special character normally interpreted by as system pipe (sending standard output of a program to another program).
+Because of this, the device name must be given within "" (double quotes).

 ## Contributing